loverly/mark-me-down/README.md

 Loverly-specific objects introduced for the editorial team to create flexible and beautiful blog content.

+**THIS IS NOT AN HTML GENERATOR**

+If you are looking for something to generate HTML from a Markdown file, try the npm library [marked](https://www.npmjs.com/package/marked) instead.

 # Usage

 There currently isn't much (any) configuration options for the parser.
 In the